 “It was thrilling to connect withothers from diverse community organizations who share a passion for conservation and are equally as excited about the natural wonder of a Blue Heron rookery located literally in the backyard of the Northern Virginia Science Center.
 The communal nesting site was the perfect metaphor for the rich collaborations that were initiated at this wonderful event,” said Dr. CarleyFisher-Maltese, a professor at George Mason University.

-Moreover, the science center launched an open-source community photo library of nature and wildlife photographs during the event.
-Community members are encouraged to submit their nature photographs for consideration for use in the Habitat gallery, one of five galleries being planned for the science center.
+As part of the event, the Science Center launched an open-source community photo library of nature and wildlife photographs.
+Community members are encouraged to submit their nature photographs for consideration for use in the Habitat exhibition, one of five expansive exhibitions being planned for the science center.
 Habitat will offer a wide range of interactive experiences that invite guests to discover how we are not apart from nature, but a part of nature.

 The Science Center is committed to fostering a strong sense of community and delivering our mission incollaboration with individuals and groups who love science and conservation.